comp426-2022-fall/a99-group-05/README.md

 To install, clone this repository and then run `npm install` inside the directory.
 This will install all dependencies.

 To run for debugging, run `npm test`.
-It will listen on port 5555.
+It will listen on port 5000.

-To run, use `npm start` and the server will listen on whatever port is configured in `.env` or default to 5000.
+To run, use `npm run` and the server will listen on whatever port is configured in `.env` or default to 5000.

 To run on a specific port either change `PORT=` in `.env` or use `node index.js --port=PORT_NUMBER`.

 `node index.js --help` shows all currently-implemented options.

-# Coinserver API Documentation
+# Spin the Wheel!
+API Documentation

 ## Endpoints